The War of Northern Aggression and Hypocrisy

 Before Lincoln was even inaugurated, seven Southern states voted to secede from the Union.
 All eyes were then on Virginia that spring, as the industrial city of Richmond would become strategically crucial should she join the Southern cause.
 Then, on April 4th, 1861, the Virginia Legislature voted against secession.
 Let me say that again.
 Virginia, home to 500,000 slaves, voted to remain in the Union and settle their differences with the abolitionists peacefully, whatever the outcome.

 Alas, the cool heads of the Virginia gentlemen were unreciprocated across the Potomac.
 Lincoln was determined to drag the nation into war.
 He provoked the Confederate forces in Charleston into attacking Fort Sumter, which they did on April 12th.
 Playing the victim, Lincoln then issued a proclamation calling for 75,000 volunteers on April 15th, to “avenge” the attack by invading the South and crushing the rebellion.
 Virginians were expected to participate.
-It was only at that moment, after being ordered to risk the lives of her sons to kill her fellow Southerners, that Virginia’s hand was forced.
+It was only at that moment, after being ordered to risk the lives of her sons to kill her fellow Americans, that Virginia’s hand was forced.
 Lincoln had become a tyrant, and Virginia voted to secede on April 17th.

 In the wake of Lincoln’s warmongering, Arkansas, North Carolina and Tennessee soon followed in Virginia’s footsteps.
 That brought the total number of states in the Confederacy to eleven, but what about the original seven?
 Did they really only secede because they were slavery-loving racists?